18.104.22.168 Suitable work

 To satisfy mutual obligation requirements, a job seeker in receipt of any participation payment must be actively seeking and willing to accept any offer of suitable paid work in a variety of fields.
 If a job seeker voluntarily leaves a job or refuses to accept a suitable job, they may be subject to financial penalties or have to wait for a period of time until payment is payable.
-However, if the work that the job seeker refused or left is unsuitable for the job seeker or if their action in leaving the job was reasonable they will not be subject to a penalty.
+However, if the job seeker refused or left work that is unsuitable for the job seeker, or if their action in leaving the job was reasonable, they will not be subject to a penalty.

 Policy reference: SS Guide 3.11.14 Consequences for not meeting mutual obligation requirements - CDP job seeker compliance framework, 3.11.13 Consequences for not meeting mutual obligation requirements - targeted compliance framework, 3.11.15 Reasonable excuse

 Assessing suitable work

 In assessing whether work is considered suitable, a wide range of factors should be considered, such as the individual's:

 - language proficiency (principal carer parents with limited language proficiency may limit their job search to areas where advanced communication skills are not essential)